andycroll/andycroll.com/_posts/2012/2012-05-22-reddotrubyconf-2012-wrap-up.markdown

 Potentially do an hour of lightening talks at some stage, I'll be looking for volunteers to run this!

-Some feedback for you...
-I'd really appreciate it if you could all buy your tickets a bit earlier next year so I'm not freaking out with a month to go next time. :-)
+Some feedback for you… I'd really appreciate it if you could all buy your tickets a bit earlier next year so I'm not freaking out with a month to go next time. :-)

 See you next year.
 Ideas, comment, adoration, critique to [andycroll@deepcalm.com](mailto:anycroll@deepcalm.com)